-Artful Afternoons for those with dementia and their Partner in Care
+Artful Afternoon for those with dementia and their Partner in Care

 The Art Gallery of Nova Scotia and the Alzheimer Society of Nova Scotia (ASNS) came together to create an exciting new pilot program in 2014.
 People with dementia and their partner in care have new opportunities to connect with art.
 Participants are offered a hands-on studio art experience and an opportunity to view original artworks during a Gallery tour, led by artist Erin Laende and ASNS and Art Gallery of Nova Scotia staff and volunteers.

 We are happy to announce that the new Winter and Spring Session will include 5 workshops, once a month, beginning February 22, 2015 and ending June 21, 2015.

 • A relaxed and fun environment to spend time with those you

 might know and others you will meet.

 • An opportunity to visit your provincial Art Gallery.